theryanl/mitigating_manipulation_via_randomized_reviewer_assignment/README.md

 	For this step, please have a file named "[name].npz" in .npz format containing the similarity matrix under keyword name "similarity_matrix" and conflict matrix under keyword name "mask_matrix".
 Note, the conflict matrix should have entry 1 if there is a conflict, and 0 otherwise.

-	To run the first step and maximize sum-similarity, run the command line (from the core/ directory): python3 ./LP_TPMS.py [name].npz U K L where U is the desired upper bound * 100 (U must be an integer) K is the upper bound for papers per reviewer
+	To run the first step and maximize sum-similarity, run the command line (from the core/ directory): python3 ./LP_TPMS.py [name].npz X U Y K L where X is 0 if you want to set the same upper bound for all reviewer-paper matchings and U is the desired upper bound * 100 (U must be an integer), X is 1 if you want to specify the reviewer-paper matchings using a matrix, and U is the name of an npy file containing the matrix of upper-bounds (each multiplied by 100)
+	Y is 0 if you want to set the same upper bound for all reviewers' paper loads and K is the upper bound, Y is 1 if you want to specify the reviewer loads using a list, and in this case K is the name of an npy file containing the list of upper bounds on the reviewer loads
-    	L is the number of reviewers per paper.
+    	L is the number of reviewers per paper

-	To maximize the fairness objective, run: python3 ./LP_max_min_fairness.py [name].npz U K L
+	To maximize the fairness objective, run: python3 ./LP_max_min_fairness.py [name].npz X U Y K L

-	To maximize the sum-similarity and constrain the loads on each paper from each institution, run: python3 ./LP_output_institution_t.py [name].npz U K L I t where I is an .npz file containing the number of institutions under keyword "num_institutions" and list of a positive integer ID for each reviewer's instutition in order under keyword "institution_list" and t is the maximum load on each paper from each institution (set to 1 to prevent all same-institution reviewer pairs).
+	To maximize the sum-similarity and constrain the loads on each paper from each institution, run: python3 ./LP_output_institution_t.py [name].npz X U Y K L I t where I is an .npz file containing the number of institutions under keyword "num_institutions" and list of a positive integer ID for each reviewer's instutition in order under keyword "institution_list" and t is the maximum load on each paper from each institution (set to 1 to prevent all same-institution reviewer pairs).

-	If you would like to change the upper bound probability on a specific pair of (paper, reviewer), or change the paper load for a reviewer, you could edit the code following the bolded corresponding comment.
+	If you would like to change the upper bound probability on a specific pair of (paper, reviewer), or change the paper load for a reviewer, without inputting the entire matrix/list, you could edit the code following the bolded corresponding comment.

 	The output, "output.txt", contains "[num_reviewers] [num_papers]" on the first line, followed by a list of institution IDs in order (positive integers), followed by each possible reviewer-paper pair and the weight assigned to that pair.
 Note that the indices of papers are padded by the number of reviewers for ease of distinction.
 If no institutions were input, all reviewers are given institution ID 1.